Rewarded for What We’ve Done?

 In this three-part series, we’re going to look at some of the rewarded-for-what-we’ve-done scriptures, beginning with this one:

 For the Son of Man is going to come in his Father’s glory with his angels, and then he will reward each person according to what he has done.
-(Matt 16:27)
+(Matthew 16:27)

 Surely you will reward each person according to what he has done.
-(Psa 62:12)
+(Psalm 62:12)